UliTroyo/new/README.md

 This permissions setting will make **New** executable for everyone on the machine.
 If you want to make it executable only for yourself (its owner), you can use setting 700 instead of 755.

 You're done!
 Enjoy **New**!

+## Roadmap

+The following features are in the works:

+- Add help tag with usage notes
+- Add jump tag to select which new directory to jump into
+- Add verbose tag to log output